Home Movies (album): Singles

-The band's cover of Simon & Garfunkel's "The Only Living Boy in New York" was released as a single and spent 5 weeks in the UK Singles Chart peaking at number 42.
-A music video for their version of the song was directed by Hal Hartley.
+The band's cover of Simon & Garfunkel's "The Only Living Boy in New York" was released as a single and spent 5 weeks in the UK Singles Chart, peaking at number 42.
+A music video was directed by Hal Hartley.

-The second and final single released from the album was "I Didn't Know I Was Looking for Love" which peaked at number 72 on the UK chart.
-The song was later covered by Karen Ramirez, re-titled "Looking for Love", and her version spent 11 weeks on the UK chart reaching number 8 at its peak.
+The second and final single released from the album was "I Didn't Know I Was Looking for Love", which peaked at number 72 on the UK chart.
+The song was later covered by Karen Ramirez, re-titled "Looking for Love", and spent 11 weeks on the UK chart, peaking at number 8.

 Track listing

 All songs written by Tracey Thorn and Ben Watt, except where noted.